ThisIsntMyId/notes--universal-principles-of-design/README.md

 ---
 # 3. Feature Creep

-" A continous expansion or addition of new product feature beyond the original scope"
+> A continous expansion or addition of new product feature beyond the original scope

 - Most common cause of project overruns

 - Factors: